AtharvaGGourshete/Opsify/README.md

 # Opsify

-Opsify is an early full-stack app scaffold for repository analysis.
+Opsify is an Fully Automated Deployment Pipeline that reduces the hassle of configuring your projects.

 ## Current Setup